nicoRomeroCuruchet/SelfBalancingRobot/README.md

 # Features

 - Simulation Environment: Utilize Gazebo, a powerful robotics simulator, to create a virtual world for the self-balancing robot.
-- Sensor Integration: Incorporate an IMU (Inertial Measurement Unit) to measure the inclination angle of the robot.
-- Control Algorithms: Implement various control algorithms, such as PID (Proportional-Integral-Derivative) or RL (Reinforcement Learning), to continuously adjust the        robot's movements and maintain its vertical balance.
+- Control Algorithms: Implement various control algorithms, such as PID (Proportional-Integral-Derivative) or RL (Reinforcement Learning), to continuously adjust the        robot's movements and maintain its vertical balance.import gym
 - Real-Time Visualization: Visualize the robot's state and control inputs in real-time using ROS tools and Gazebo's graphical interface.